Alfredo Valente: Club career

-International play
+International career

 Valente has represented Canada with the under-18, under-20 and Olympic under-23 national teams.
 He played with Canada's U-18s for a tournament in Italy in March 1998 and the U-20s several months later in August 1998.
 The following year, he was chosen to represent Canada at the 1999 Pan American Games in Winnipeg.
 In 2000, Valente went on tour with the Canadian Olympic team in Mexico as a 19-year-old.

 Personal life

 Alfredo is married to Kristen Valente and has a son, Noah, born on December 19, 2007.